Obesity and Kidney Disease

 Research proves that losing weight via diet, physical activity, or bariatric surgery can preserve existing kidney function and even prevent kidney disease.
 Slimming down can also slow the progression of Chronic Kidney Disease in people who have been confirmed to have the condition.

 Anyone affected by obesity should learn about the benefits of weight loss and how it can prevent conditions which can lead to Chronic Kidney Disease.
 Persons who currently have CKD should never embark on a diet program without consulting a physician first, as many of the well-known high-protein diets can be detrimental to kidney function and possibly lead to dangerously high levels of ketones in the blood.

-Expert Surgical offers nutritional coaching and diet plans to ensure a safe approach to significant weight-loss.
-To learn if you are at risk for Chronic Kidney Disease and to take the first step in your weight loss journey and a healthier lifestyle, contact Expert Surgical today to schedule an appointment.
+The Bariatric Experts offers nutritional coaching and diet plans to ensure a safe approach to significant weight-loss.
+To learn if you are at risk for Chronic Kidney Disease and to take the first step in your weight loss journey and a healthier lifestyle, contact The Bariatric Experts today to schedule an appointment.